 In a statement posted on his campaign Facebook page this evening, which wasn’t signed by anyone, the Ryan campaign said: “It needs to be highlighted that the alleged statements outlined in the article have been completely and intentionally removed from their context.
 The alleged “facts” are portrayed in a deliberately vague manner, without any reference to their previous messages or interactions, so as to turn the student body against Ryan.”

-Trinity News revealed today a series of Facebook messages and snapchats sent to a woman by Ryan between 2016 and 2017, which include allegedly unsolicited requests for oral sex, naked photos and requests for naked photos from the woman.
+Trinity News revealed today a series of Facebook messages and snapchats sent to a woman by Ryan between 2016 and 2017.

 The statement strongly condemns Trinity News: “Trinity News have made it their mission to hunt for ANY information that could be used against Ryan and skew it to achieve their goal of not only extinguishing his campaign for SU President, but more importantly, destroying his right to a good name and future livelihood.”

 “Given the gravity of these allegations, Trinity News failed to meet any form of journalistic ethics, or embody any common human decency, by posting a damaging headline WITHOUT access to the article for over 15 minutes and WITHOUT giving Ryan enough time to speak to the Junior Dean himself before publication”, the statement added.

 According to the statement, Ryan will have a preliminary meeting with the Junior Dean, Tim Trimble, tomorrow “to learn the content and nature of the allegations being brought against him”.

 “Based on the messages referenced in the article, the initial legal advice given to Ryan indicates these messages, and the context in which they were sent, do NOT constitute sexual harassment.
 Ryan is confident he will be able to clear his good name”, the statement concludes.